TLRKiliann/NextJS14-handler/my-app/README.md

 This basic tutorial explains how to use api calls with route-handler of NextJS14.

-You can play with parameters of headers, cookies, request.url, searchParams, etc...
+You can play with parameters of headers, cookies, request.url, searchParams, etc... with Thunder Client or with your browser to see results with url or in the comments page.tsx.

 Some files required Thunder Client (in vscode) to be tested.